DTNevaeha/Top_Down_RPG_Template/README.md

 ## Whats Not Included

-- **Collision**: There is currently no collision setup, the player can walk endlessly and through anything
+- **Collision**: There is currently only collision setup for the default map size so the player cannot leave the island border, this does not work if the map size changes.

 - **Fighting**: The enemy currently does nothing, victory, or losing scenario